panta148/panta148/README.md

 ### Hello Guy's 👋

-- 🔭 I’m currently working on Android App development.
+- 🔭 Collection of React project.
-- 🌱 I’m currently learning App and Web development (Full-Stack).
+- 🌱 I’m currently working on React as a Frontend Developer.
 - 👯 I’m looking to collaborate on other developer.
 - 💬 Ask me about web development on react,django and many more
-- 📫 How to reach me: amritpanta52gmail.com
+- 📫 How to reach me: amritpanta51gmail.com
 - 😄 Pronouns: Am-rit
 - ⚡ Fun fact: I don't like Coding but Coding start to like me😄 😄😄.